MicrosoftLearning/mslearn-fabric/Instructions/Labs/08a-data-science-explore-data.md

     # Scatter plot of Quantity vs. Price
     plt.figure(figsize=(8, 6))
-    sns.scatterplot(x='Price', y='Quantity', data=df)
+    sns.scatterplot(x='BMI', y='Y', data=df)
-    plt.title('Quantity vs. Price')
-    plt.xlabel('Price')
-    plt.ylabel('Quantity')
+    plt.title('BMI vs. Target variable')
+    plt.xlabel('BMI')
+    plt.ylabel('Target')
     plt.show()
     ```

+    We can see that as the `BMI` increases, the target variable also increases, indicating a positive linear relationship between these two variables.

+1. Add another code cell to the notebook.
+Then, enter the following code into this cell and execute it.

     ```python
-    from matplotlib import pyplot as plt
     import seaborn as sns

-    # Convert the 'Price' and 'Quantity' columns to a Pandas DataFrame and plot the scatter plot
-    df_pd = df.select('Price', 'Quantity').toPandas()
-    plt.figure(figsize=(8, 6))
-    sns.scatterplot(x='Price', y='Quantity', data=df_pd)
-    plt.title('Quantity vs. Price')
-    plt.xlabel('Price')
-    plt.ylabel('Quantity')
+    import matplotlib.pyplot as plt

+    fig, ax = plt.subplots(figsize=(7, 5))

+    # Replace numeric values with labels
+    df_pnd['SEX'] = df_pnd['SEX'].replace({1: 'Male', 2: 'Female'})

+    sns.boxplot(x='SEX', y='BP', data=df, ax=ax)
+    ax.set_title('Blood pressure across Gender')
+    plt.tight_layout()
     plt.show()
     ```

-    This code uses the `matplotlib` and `seaborn` libraries to create the graphs.
-You can further customize these graphs by changing the plot settings and adding additional features such as titles, axis labels, and legends.
-From this graph, you're able to observe the relationship between the quantity sold and the price of the product.
-For example, we can see that as the price increases, the quantity sold decreases, indicating a negative relationship between these two variables.
+    These observations suggest that there are differences in the blood pressure profiles of male and female patients.
+On average, female patients have a higher blood pressure than male patients.

-1. Add another new code cell to the notebook, enter the following code in it, and run it:
+1. Aggregating the data can make it more manageable for visualization and analysis.
+Add another code cell to the notebook.
+Then, enter the following code into this cell and execute it.

     ```python
     import matplotlib.pyplot as plt
     import seaborn as sns

+    # Calculate average BP and BMI by SEX
+    avg_values = df.groupby('SEX')[['BP', 'BMI']].mean()

-    # Box plot of Quantity by Brand
+    # Bar chart of the average BP and BMI by SEX
-    plt.figure(figsize=(15, 5))
-    sns.boxplot(x='Quantity', y='Brand', data=df, palette='pastel')
-    plt.title('Quantity distribution by Brand')
-    plt.xlabel('Brand')
-    plt.ylabel('Quantity')
+    ax = avg_values.plot(kind='bar', figsize=(15, 6), edgecolor='black')

+    # Add title and labels
+    plt.title('Avg.
+Blood Pressure and BMI by Gender') plt.xlabel('Gender')
+    plt.ylabel('Average')

+    # Display actual numbers on the bar chart
+    for p in ax.patches:
+        ax.annotate(format(p.get_height(), '.2f'),
+                    (p.get_x() + p.get_width() / 2., p.get_height()),
+                    ha = 'center', va = 'center',
+                    xytext = (0, 10),
+                    textcoords = 'offset points')

     plt.show()
     ```

+    This graph shows that the average blood pressure is higher in female patients compared to male patients.
+Additionally, it shows that the average Body Mass Index (BMI) is slightly higher in females than in males.

+1. Add another code cell to the notebook.
+Then, enter the following code into this cell and execute it.

     ```python
-    from matplotlib import pyplot as plt
-    import seaborn as sns

-    # Convert the 'Brand' and 'Quantity' columns to a Pandas DataFrame and plot the box plot
-    df_pd = df.select('Brand', 'Quantity').toPandas()
-    plt.figure(figsize=(15, 5))
-    sns.boxplot(x='Quantity', y='Brand', data=df_pd, palette='pastel')
-    plt.title('Quantity distribution by Brand')
-    plt.xlabel('Brand')
-    plt.ylabel('Quantity')
-    plt.show()
-    ```

-    From this graph, you're able to compare the quantities sold by brand.
-For example, you can see that the **dominicks** brand has a higher median quantity sold than the other brands, suggesting that it is more popular among customers.

-1. Aggregating the data can help to reduce the dimensionality of the data, making it easier to visualize and analyze.
-Add another new code cell to the notebook, enter the following code in it, and run it:

-    ```python
     import matplotlib.pyplot as plt
     import seaborn as sns

-    # 4. Bar chart of the average Quantity by Store
-    plt.figure(figsize=(15, 6))
+    plt.figure(figsize=(10, 6))
-    df.groupby('Store')['Quantity'].mean().plot(kind='bar', color='skyblue', edgecolor='black')
-    plt.title('Average Quantity by Store')
-    plt.xlabel('Store')
-    plt.ylabel('Average Quantity')
+    sns.lineplot(x='AGE', y='BMI', data=df, ci=None)
+    plt.title('BMI over Age')
+    plt.xlabel('Age')
+    plt.ylabel('BMI')
     plt.show()
     ```

-    ```python
-    from matplotlib import pyplot as plt
-    from pyspark.sql.functions import mean

-    # Calculate the average Quantity by Store
-    store_quantity = df.groupBy('Store').agg(mean('Quantity').alias('AverageQuantity'))

-    # Convert the result to a Pandas DataFrame and plot the bar chart
-    store_quantity_pd = store_quantity.toPandas().set_index('Store')
-    plt.figure(figsize=(15, 6))
-    store_quantity_pd['AverageQuantity'].plot(kind='bar', color='skyblue', edgecolor='black')
-    plt.title('Average Quantity by Store')
-    plt.xlabel('Store')
-    plt.ylabel('Average Quantity')
-    plt.show()

-    ```

-    From this graph, you're able to compare the average quantities sold by store.
-For example, you can see that the **111** store has a higher average quantity sold than all the other stores, indicating that it is more successful at selling products.

-1. Add another new code cell to the notebook, enter the following code in it, and run it:

-    ```python
-    import matplotlib.pyplot as plt

-    # Convert the WeekStarting column to a datetime data type
-    df['WeekStarting'] = pd.to_datetime(df['WeekStarting'])

-    # Line chart of the average Quantity by WeekStarting
-    plt.figure(figsize=(8, 6))
-    df.groupby('WeekStarting')['Quantity'].mean().plot(kind='line', color='blue')
-    plt.title('Average Quantity by WeekStarting')
-    plt.xlabel('WeekStarting')
-    plt.ylabel('Average Quantity')
-    plt.show()
-    ```

-    From this graph, you're able to observe how the average quantity sold changes over time.
-For example, you can see that the average quantity sold increases during certain months and decreases during others, suggesting seasonal trends or changes in customer demand.
+    The age group of 19 to 30 years has the lowest average BMI values, while the highest average BMI is found in the age group of 65 to 79 years.
+Additionally, observe that the average BMI for most age groups falls within the overweight range.

 ## Correlation analysis

 Let's calculate correlations between different features to understand their relationships and dependencies.

->[IMPORTANT]
-> Correlation doesn't imply causation.

-1. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it:
+1. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code.

     ```python
     df.corr(numeric_only=True)
     ```

+1. A heatmap is a useful tool for quickly visualizing the strength and direction of relationships between variable pairs.
+It can highlight strong positive or negative correlations, as well as identify pairs that lack any correlation.
+To create a heatmap, add another code cell to the notebook, and enter the following code.

     ```python
-    import pandas as pd
-    from pyspark.ml.feature import VectorAssembler
-    from pyspark.ml.stat import Correlation

-    # Filter out only numeric variables
-    numeric_cols = [col for col, dtype in df.dtypes if dtype in ('int', 'double', 'float')] assembler = VectorAssembler(inputCols=numeric_cols, outputCol="features")
-    df_vector = assembler.transform(df).select("features")

-    pearsonCorr = Correlation.corr(df_vector, 'features').collect()[0][0]

-    # Convert the correlation matrix to a Pandas DataFrame
-    corr_df = pd.DataFrame(pearsonCorr.toArray())

-    # Set the column and index names to the names of the numeric columns
-    corr_df.columns = numeric_cols
-    corr_df.index = numeric_cols

-    corr_df

-    ```

-1. Alternatively, a heatmap can help you quickly identify which pairs of variables have strong positive or negative relationships, and which pairs have no relationship.
-Add another new code cell to the notebook, enter the following code in it, and run it:

-    ```python
-    # Plotting correlation of all numeric variables
     plt.figure(figsize=(15, 7))
     sns.heatmap(df.corr(numeric_only=True), annot=True, vmin=-1, vmax=1, cmap="Blues")
     ```

-    ```python
-    # Plotting correlation of all numeric variables
-    plt.figure(figsize=(15, 7))
-    sns.heatmap(corr_df, annot=True, vmin=-1, vmax=1, cmap="Blues")
-    ```

-    From this graph, you can see a value close to 1 or -1, this suggests that there is a positive or negative strong linear relationship between the corresponding pair of variables.
-For example, the correlation value between **Hincome150** and **COLLEGE** suggests there's a strong positive linear relationship between these variables.
-However, **Age60** and **WorkingWoman** indicates there's a strong negative linear relationship between these variables.
+    `S1` and `S2` variables have a high positive correlation of **0.89**, indicating that they move in the same direction.
+When `S1` increases, `S2` also tends to increase, and vice versa.
+Additionally, `S3` and `S4` have a strong negative correlation of **-0.73**.
+This means that as `S3` increases, `S4` tends to decrease.

 ## Save the notebook and end the Spark session